Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

 \subsection{Deriving dual-context calculi}

-We shall start with the usual suspect, namely the \emph{sequent calculus}.
-Gentzen introduced the sequent calculus in the 1930s \cite{Gentzen1935a, Gentzen1935b} in order to study normalisation of proofs, known as \emph{cut elimination} in this context; see \cite{Girard1989} for an introduction.

-Proofs in the sequent calculus consist of trees of \emph{sequents}, which take the form $\Gamma \vdash A$, where $\Gamma$ is a context.
-Thus in our notation a sequent is a different name for a judgment, like the ones in natural deduction.\footnote{Fundamental differences arise in the case of \emph{classical logics}, where sequents are of the form $\Gamma \vdash \Delta$ where both $\Gamma$ and $\Delta$ are lists of formulae.
-For the purposes of intuitionistic logic $\Delta$ consists of at most one formula---see \cite[\S 5.1.3]{Girard1989}.} The rules, however, are different: they come in two flavours: \emph{left rules} and \emph{right rules}.
+Gentzen introduced the sequent calculus in the 1930s \cite{Gentzen1935a, Gentzen1935b} in order to study normalization of proofs, which we call \emph{cut elimination} in this context.
+A proof in the sequent calculus consists of a tree of \emph{sequents}, which take the form $\Gamma \vdash A$, where $\Gamma$ is a context.
+Thus in our notation a sequent is a different name for a judgment, like the ones in natural deduction.\footnote{Fundamental differences arise in the classical case, which features sequents of the form $\Gamma \vdash \Delta$ where $\Gamma$ and $\Delta$ are lists of formulae.
+In intuitionistic logic $\Delta$ consists of at most one formula: see \cite[\S 5.1.3]{Girard1989}.} The rules, however, are different: they come in two flavours: \emph{left rules} and \emph{right rules}.
 Broadly speaking, right rules are exactly the introduction rules of natural deduction, as they only concern the conclusion $A$ of the sequent.
-The left rules play a role similar to that of elimination rules, but they do so by `gerrymandering' with the assumptions in $\Gamma$.
+The left rules play a r\^{o}le similar to that of elimination rules, but they do so by `gerrymandering' with the assumptions in $\Gamma$.
+See the in-depth discussion of Girard \cite[\S 5.4]{Girard1989} on the correspondence between natural deduction and sequent calculus.

+The first attempts to forge sequent calculi for modal logics began in the 1950s, with the formulation of a sequent calculus for \textsf{S4} by Curry \cite{Curry1952} and Ohnisi and Matsumoto \cite{Ohnisi1957, Ohnisi1959}.
+There was also some limited success for other simple modal logics, mainly involving the axioms we discuss here: see the surveys of Ono \cite{Ono1998} and Wansing \cite{Wansing2002}.

-\psubsubsection{The Introduction Rules}
+\subsubsection{The Introduction Rules}

-Let us consider the right rule for the logic \textsf{S4}.
-In the intuitionistic case, the rule is One cannot help but notice this rule has an intuitive computational interpretation, in terms of `flow of data.'
-We can read it as follows: if only modal data are used in inferring $A$, then we may safely obtain $\Box A$.
-Only `boxed' things can flow into something that is `boxed.'
+Let us consider the (intuitionistic) right rule for the logic \textsf{S4}: One cannot help but notice this rule has an intuitive computational interpretation in terms of `flow of data.'
+We can read it as follows: if only modal data are used in inferring $A$, then we may obtain $\Box A$.
+Like in the Bierman-de Paiva calculus, only `boxed' things may flow into something that is `boxed.'